machielg/sm-core-lab/labs/lab1/1_SageMaker_Essentials_Guide.md

 #### 4. Reuse Your Training Job Definition
 **Your Task:** Adapt your TrainingJob configuration for hyperparameter tuning.

-**Key Insight:** The hyperparameter tuning job needs a "template" training job definition.
-Most settings stay the same, but hyperparameters become variable.
+**Key Insight:** The `HyperParameterTuningJob` needs a "template" training job definition.
+You'll use the same shapes (AlgorithmSpecification, Channel, ResourceConfig, etc.) from Assignment 1.

-**Question:** Can you reuse the channels and other configs from Assignment 1?
+**What Changes:**
+- Remove the `hyperparameters` from the static training job definition
+- The tuning job will inject different hyperparameter combinations automatically
+- Everything else (data channels, image, resources, role) stays the same

+**Research Challenge:** Look at the `HyperParameterTuningJob` class documentation.
+How do you pass the training job "template"?
+What parameter accepts your training configuration?

+**Hint:** You're not creating a new `TrainingJob` object - you're reusing the same configuration shapes within the tuning job definition.

 ### 🔍 Debugging Hyperparameter Tuning